-In the creation of the zine, they welcomed fellow multi-disciplinary artists and friends, James Kaffenberger, Edward May, and Jonathan R. Parsonage to join their venture.
+In the creation of the zine, they welcomed fellow artists and friends, James Kaffenberger, Edward May, and Jonathan R. Parsonage to join their venture.

 Lydia Hounat is a British-Algerian poet, photographer & illustrator from Manchester, England.